This post may contain affiliate links. Please see our disclosure policy.

-This homemade electrolyte drink uses all natural ingredients.
-Easy to make with just a few ingredients, this recipe doesn't contain any dyes or large amounts of sugar.
-Just simple, clean electrolytes in a refreshing drink!
+This homemade electrolyte drink recipe uses all natural ingredients like coconut water.
+Easy and quick to make, this recipe doesn’t contain any dyes or large amounts of sugar.
+Just simple electrolytes in a refreshing drink!

-This recipe takes inspiration from my homemade electrolyte popsicles, which have been a lifesaver for me when my family is sick or if I ever have a migraine attack.
+This recipe takes inspiration from my homemade electrolyte popsicles, which have been a lifesaver for me when my family is sick with a stomach bug or diarrhea, or if I ever have a migraine attack.

 And instead of spending a lot of money on powders, this DIY electrolyte drink is extremely cost effective.
-Mixed with ginger, this drink brings anti-inflammatory power and can aid with nausea.
+Mixed with ginger, this drink brings anti-inflammatory power that settles the stomach.
+Want more fruity flavor?
+Don’t miss this homemade Gatorade.

 Why You’ll Love This Recipe

-I love this homemade electrolyte drink as an alternative recipe to the store-bought brands (Pedialyte, Gatorade) that can contain so much sugar and artificial ingredients.
+I love this homemade electrolyte drink as an alternative recipe to the store-bought brands (Pedialyte) that can contain dyes and artificial ingredients.
 Here are some of the benefits!

 - Easy – Only 5 simple ingredients.

-- Low sugar - These have about 4g of sugar per serving, instead of 36 grams per serving in Gatorade.
+- Lower sugar – These have about 4g of sugar per serving, instead of 36 grams per serving in store-bought electrolyte drinks.

 - Dye free – No yellow #5 when you make a lemon lime version!
 These also don’t contain artificial flavors.